 Situated at the periphery of Lake Victoria in South Eastern Uganda, Kampala is Uganda’s capital city and largest city with 1.5 million residents.
 Being the country’s economic center with a rapid urbanization rate of 5.2%1, Kampala is facing a multitude of challenges on managing sanitation.
 In particular, there is pressing need to provide safe and affordable sanitation services for those living in informal settlements.
 In addition, the city is struggling to cater to the sanitation needs of the transient population who flow into the city in the daytime for work (this group is estimated to be as large as the size of the residential population).2

-The MLE program for CWIS cities arose out of perceived gaps in two areas in the Fecal Sludge Management (FSM) space: monitoring and benchmarking, and learning and exchange.
-The project seeks to improve existing waste management systems by developing and implementing a strong and user-friendly Monitoring, Learning and Evaluation (MLE) system.
+The MLE program for CWIS cities arose out of perceived gaps in two areas in the Fecal Sludge Management (FSM) space: data ecosystem strengthening, and learning and exchange.
+The project seeks to improve existing waste management systems by developing and implementing a strong and user-friendly Monitoring, Learning and Evidence (MLE) system.
 The Kampala wing of the project commenced in July 2018.

 We held inception meetings with stakeholders including the Kampala Capital City Authority (KCCA), the Uganda Bureau of Statistics (UBOS) and the National Water and Sewerage Corporation (NWSC), the national utility providing water and sanitation services in Kampala.
 This enabled us to introduce the program, obtain buy-in and gain an understanding of the city’s overall ecosystem.
 It also helped us establish a holistic picture of stakeholders; activities, key roles and mandates; and obtain feedback and inputs on the shortlist of indicators.
 The stakeholder consultative process, coupled with the information obtained from the analysis of the global frameworks (such as JMP, SFD, CSDA & GLAAS), culminated into one key milestone: a master shortlist of 17 FSM indicators.